OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

 version 2.6.0, the flag `--strict` disables the extensions:
 - MaxSMT extension for the optimization

-We plan to disable more nonstandard extensions with this flag in futur versions.
+We plan to disable more nonstandard extensions with this flag in future versions.
 ## Library

 Since version 2.2.0, Alt-Ergo's library is also compiled and installed.
 See the